littlehousezh/Capstone_Nissan/README.md

 # Repo Directory Structure

-The repository contains files for Image matching project, coding and other related materials.
+The repository contains files for Nissan Capstone project, coding and other related materials.

 Details: